software-mansion/npm-package-publish/README.md

 ## Permissions

-This action uses `npm publish --provenance`, which requires npm 11.5.1 or later (installed automatically during the run) and an npm access token or OIDC configuration in the calling workflow.
+This action uses `npm publish --provenance`, which requires npm 11.5.1 or later for OIDC provenance support. npm 11.11.0 is installed automatically during the run.
+An npm access token or OIDC configuration in the calling workflow is also required.